 The following maps are meant to provide an overview of the trail's route through the Blue Mountains.
 They have been prepared in partnership with Conservation Geography and Mitchell Geography, and they were developed with the generous support of Travel Oregon.
 Information on how to acquire detailed hiker maps, and examples of those maps, is provided at the bottom of this page.

 The Blue Mountains Trail overview map highlights the full route from Joseph to John Day.
 Each section, including the section start and end points and section mileage, are identified.

 The overview map demonstrates the elevation gradients and extensive forest canopy found in the Blue Mountains Ecoregion.
 The main route is shown using the solid red line, and alternate routes are shown in red dashed lines.
-The trail towns, national forests, wilderness areas, Hells Canyon National Recreation Area, and the Nez Perce Precious Lands, as well as the mountain ranges of the Blues and the mainstem rivers and major tributaries of Northeast Oregon, are all prominently featured on the map.
+The trail towns, national forests, wilderness areas, Hells Canyon National Recreation Area, and the mountain ranges of the Blues and the mainstem rivers and major tributaries of Northeast Oregon, are all prominently featured on the map.